orangain/masecret/README.md

 # masecret
-A command to mask secret information from images using OCR.
+A command to mask secret information of images using OCR.

 Before: